flareteam/flare-engine/README.engine.md

 the goal of this project is to build several real games and harvest an engine from the common, reusable code.

+The Flare engine, which is purely a runtime, is written in C++.

-Flare uses simple file formats (INI style config files) for most of the game data, allowing anyone to easily modify game contents.
+Flare uses simple file formats (INI-style config files) for most of the game data, allowing anyone to easily modify game contents.
 Open formats are preferred (png, ogg).
-The game code is C++.
+For creating maps, we also support [Tiled](http://www.mapeditor.org/) with the Flare plugin.

 Originally the first game to be developed using this engine was part of this repository.
 As the engine became mature, the game content was moved to an extra repository and is now called [flare-game]. (happened around sept.
 2012)

-Flare-engine is a runtime only.
-For creating maps, we use an external GUI program.

-All the other components of Flare game development are done with plain text files.
-These files are formatted similar to INI files.

 [flare-game]: https://github.com/clintbellanger/flare-game